Skip to main content Skip to navigation

 WCPM hosts regular seminars where we invite speakers working both in fundamental methodology and on applications of predictive modelling and UQ.

-Details of past presentations are below.
+Details of past and upcoming presentations are below.

 Upcoming Seminars